RedisLabs/redislabs-docs/content/ri/memory-optimizations.md

 - Determine the count of a given observation in a stream.
 - Maintain a list of the most frequent observations in a stream.

-and you are ready to trade accuracy with speed and memory usage, consider using one of the following probabilistic data structures:
+If you are willing to trade accuracy for speed and memory usage, consider using one of the following probabilistic data structures.
+You can use:

 - [count-min sketch]() can be used to estimate the count of a given observation in a stream
 - [top-k]() can be used to maintain a list of the _k_ most frequent observations in a stream